Creator Terms Conditions

 "Intellectual Property Rights" means all intellectual property rights wherever in the world, whether registrable or unregistrable, registered or unregistered, including any application or right of application for such rights and these "intellectual property rights" include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs;

-"Mobile App" means the mobile application known as Remote Coach that is made available by the Provider through the Google Play Store and the Apple App Store;
+"Mobile App" means the mobile application known as KLIQ that is made available by the Provider through the Google Play Store and the Apple App Store;

 "Personal Data" means personal data under any of the Data Protection Laws;